ahmedbesbes/media-agent/README.md

-## Twitter Agent
+## Twitter Reddit Agent
-Twitter Agent is CLI that scrapes tweets, summarizes them, and chats with them in an interactive terminal.
+Twitter Reddit Agent is CLI that scrapes tweets/reddit submissions, summarizes them, and chats with them in an interactive terminal.

 ---